spatiotemporal-data/spatiotemporal-data.github.io/trade/import-export.md

 - Replace the column name `Reporting Economy ISO3A Code` by `iso_a3`, making it consistent with the `.shp` file
 - Remove the `nan` values in the column `iso_a3`
 - Select `Total merchandise` (the total trades over all product/sector types)
-- Create a 216-by-23 trade matrix with `numpy`, including trade values of 216 countires/regions over the past 23 years from 2000 to 2022
+- Create a 216-by-23 trade matrix with the `numpy` package, including trade values of 216 countires/regions over the past 23 years from 2000 to 2022

 <br>